amccormick2020/ECEN758/README.md

 **Running**

-Running the entire base_classifier.ipynb will rebuild, retrain, and evaluate the model, and fsd50k_cnn.h5 is the trained CNN classifier.
-If you don't want to retrain the model and only want to evaluate it, only run the Evaluation Scores and Prediction code blocks at the bottom of base_classifier.ipynb.
+Running the entire base_classifier.ipynb will rebuild, retrain, and evaluate the model.
+The file fsd50k_cnn.h5 is the trained CNN classifier, as it is included in this repository you may download and evaluate it directly if you wish to avoid spending a signigicant amount of time training the model.

+**Important Notes About Running base_classifier.ipynb**

+Most of the code blocks in base_classifier.ipynb must be executed at least once per session to load essential variables, preprocessing functions, datasets, and the model architecture into memory.

+Only the block directly under the “Training Model” markdown performs the actual time-consuming model training and may be skipped.
+All earlier blocks define:

+- dataset paths
+- label encodings
+- preprocessing functions
+- TensorFlow datasets
+- model architecture
+- custom metrics
+- cached mel-spectrogram loading logic

+These components must be initialized in the current Python session before you can load or evaluate the model.

+**If you want to rebuild and retrain the model**

+Simply run all cells in order, including the “Training Model” section.

+**If you want to skip retraining and only evaluate the model**

+Do the following:

+Run every code block except the one under “Training Model”.
+These blocks restore all session variables and load cached mel-spectrograms.

+Then run the Evaluation Scores and Prediction sections at the end of the notebook.
+The prediction sections may be rerun with different WAV file paths if you wish to classify other samples.